AlexanderLabWHOI/academic-kickstart/content/post/2021-03-missingfont/index.md

 ![Facepalm](resources/picard-meme-facepalm.jpg "Facepalm")

+As [Arianna]({{< ref "/authors/akrinos" >}}) said (slacked, really) when I asked for her comments on this blog post: "This is because unlike an OS that we’re used to working with that’s all set up out-of-the-box, HPC admins don’t really have a need to use anything but some kind of Courier New."

+Too true.

 And so, I present to you...

 ## How to specify fonts in `matplotlib` when you are working on a Linux system:

-First off, I highly recommend using `conda` environments for your plotting analysis.
-Regardless of what you do, the following should work... but I do recommend trying to tidy up your work spaces with `conda`.
+First off, I highly recommend using `conda` environments to manage research computational environments-- it can enhance reproducibility and avoid package conflicts ([more here](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/data-science.html)).
+For the purposes of this tutorial, I will assume that you have created a `conda` environment that has `matplotlib` installed.
+For the sake of demonstration my environment is called `general_plotting`.

 Conveniently, there is a conda package [`mscorefonts`](https://anaconda.org/conda-forge/mscorefonts) that contains all the "core fonts" that are used for the Web.
 These fonts include: Andale Mono, Arial, Arial Black, Comic Sans MS, Courier New, Georgia, Impact, Times New Roman, Trebuchet MS, Verdana, and Webdings.
-While not totally comprehensive, it provides enough font variability for my purposes.
+While not totally comprehensive, it provides enough font variety for my purposes.

-After having activated whatever environment you are using (for the sake of demonstration mine is called `general_plotting`), you can then install the `mscorefonts` package.
+After having activated whatever environment you are using, you can install the `mscorefonts` package.

 ```
 conda activate general_plotting